wild-devops/pwshake/doc/config.md

     ```
     Tells to **PWSHAKE** engine to add small functions into the script execution context.

-    These functions will be used into the  **PWSHAKE** processing as attributes interpolators or helpers.
+    These functions will be used into the  **PWSHAKE** processing as attributes' interpolators or helpers.

     [See more about `filters:`](/doc/filters.md)